 In order to make changes to your election after open enrollment, you need to experience a qualifying life event.
+(If you experience a qualifying life event, contact your employer to make changes to your election.)
 These events include:

-- Change in marital status - Change in the number of dependents - Increase due to birth, adoption or marriage - Decrease due to death, divorce or loss of eligibility - Gain or loss of eligibility due to a change in participant, spouse or dependent employment status - Change in daycare providers - Child turning age 13 - Increase or decrease in the cost of qualifying daycare expenses - Judgement, decree or order requiring a change in coverage
+- Change in marital status

+- Change in the number of dependents

+- Increase due to birth, adoption or marriage

+- Decrease due to death, divorce or loss of eligibility

+- Gain or loss of eligibility due to a change in participant, spouse or dependent employment status

+- Change in daycare providers

+- Child turning age 13

+- Increase or decrease in the cost of qualifying daycare expenses - Judgement, decree or order requiring a change in coverage